Dental implants are the perfect way to replace a missing tooth. They are practical, undetectable and hassle-free.

 Far more important than age is a patient’s medical history and lifestyle habits.

-Smoking, for example, can drastically impede the healing process, as does drinking alcohol and the taking of certain medications.
+Smoking, for example, can drastically impede the healing process, as does drinking alcohol and taking certain medications.

 However, it is important not to be discouraged if you fall into one or more of these categories, as none necessarily disqualifies someone from having dental implants.